jgonzalezdr/CppUMockGen/MANUAL.md

 ##### Generating Mocks

 To generate a mock from a header file containing the functions that you want to mock, just pass the path to the header file as input in the first non-option parameter or explicitly with the `-i` / `--input` option, and the path where you want the file with the mocked functions to be generated as output using the `-m` / `--mock-output` option.
-If the output option parameter is a directory path (i.e. ending with a path separator) then the output file name will be deduced from the input file name by replacing its extension by *"_mock.cpp"* and appended to the passed directory.
+If the output option parameter is the path to an existing directory (or ends with a path separator) then the output file name will be deduced from the input file name by replacing its extension with *"_mock.cpp"* and will be generated in that directory.
 If the output option parameter is empty it is equivalent to passing the current directory.
 If the output option parameter is **'@'**, the mock is printed to the console.
 In other cases the output option parameter is considered the output file name.

 CppUMock by default interprets header files with the extensions .hh, .hpp or .hxx as C\++.
 Other extensions are interpreted by default as C. To force the interpretation of a header file as C++ use the `-x` / `--cpp` option.